 Generally, Germans also respect personal space.
 Sure, many of them hug as a greeting (or even try to do the French air kiss), but that’s only with friends and family.
 In nearly every other aspect of life, Germans keep a healthy distance from one another.
 No one here is going to sit down next to you in an otherwise empty movie theater.
 New people won’t immediately reach out to hug you.
 Salespeople maintain a respectable distance.
 Most Germans hold conversations at that oh-so important arms’ length.

 Once there’s any sort of line, though, all care for personal space goes right out the window.
 Are you waiting for the bathroom?
 Even if it’s just you and one other person, they will barely leave two inches of space.
 If you move up to get away, they’ll move up as well.
-Recently, at a clinic, I watched everyone blatantly ignore the “please stand here to give people privacy” sign and stand mere inches away from the people talking to the receptionist.

 The worst scenario, though, has to be the grocery store.
 A lot of Americans complain about how the cashiers scan items too fast.
 For me, what makes grocery shopping in Germany an unpleasant experience is the other customers.
 People may only give you two or three inches in other lines, but that’s spacious compared to the mere inch (if that) you’ll get in the grocery store checkout lane.
 Personal space doesn’t exist there.